Design Science

 “Join us to listen to one of our Senior Human Factors Engineers, David Grosse-Wentrup, while he shares his methods for the usability validation of sterile packaging.”

-• Applies Human Factors Engineering (HFE) throughout the product development process, including for combination products.
+• Applies Human Factors Engineering (HFE) throughout the product development process, including case studies on combination products.
 Source

 “Below I will dive deeper into our presentation, "Beyond Validation: Unlocking the Full Potential of Human Factors Engineering" to elaborate on one of the specific case studies we presented that highlights a real-world example of applying HFE throughout the product development process.”